natemc/qiss-clj/README.md

 * Precedence-less right-to-left evaluation of expressions
 * Syntax that requires minimal punctuation

-qiss is a toy interpreter whose primary purpose is for me to explore ideas (e.g., what would FRP look like in a single-page browser app if k had built-in FRP support?); no attempt has been made to make it robust or efficient.
+qiss is a toy interpreter whose primary purpose is for us to explore ideas (e.g., what would FRP look like in a single-page browser app if k had built-in FRP support?); no attempt has been made to make it robust or efficient.
 The interpreter is written in clojure, and it works (modulo platform limitations) in ClojureScript so we can write in qisses (qiss on EcmaScript), too.

 ## Installation

-### Make sure you have the following installed:
+### Make sure you have the following installed (or see Docker section below):
   * a recent (>= SE 8) [JDK from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
   * git
   * [Leiningen](http://leiningen.org/)